bluescarni/rakau/README.md

 * the [Boost libraries](https://www.boost.org) (the header-only parts are sufficient, apart from the benchmark suite which needs the compiled Boost.Program_options library).

-In order to run on AMD GPUs, rakau must be compiled with the ``hcc`` compiler from the [ROCm toolchain](https://rocm.github.io/).
+In order to run on AMD GPUs, rakau must be compiled with the HCC compiler from the [ROCm toolchain](https://rocm.github.io/).
 Support for Nvidia GPUs requires the [CUDA](https://en.wikipedia.org/wiki/CUDA) software stack.